Collecting and managing residents' fees in retirement villages

 Village comparison document

-As a registered retirement village scheme operator, you must provide a village comparison document (VCD) (Form 3) (DOC, 262KB) to a prospective resident who is interested in purchasing a unit in a retirement village.
+As a registered retirement village scheme operator, you must provide a village comparison document (VCD) (Form 3) (DOC, 116KB) to any prospective resident who is interested in purchasing a unit in a retirement village.
 This document will help prospective residents to compare other villages before they make a purchase.
+This document must be prominently displayed on your retirement village website.

 - the ingoing contribution